siifux/developer.swedbankpay.com/payments/trustly/redirect.md

   your Purchase information.
 This will generate a payment object with a unique `paymentID`.
 You will receive a **redirect URL** to a Swedbank Pay payment page.
-* You need to redirect the payer's browser to that specified URL so that the payer can enter the payment details in a secure Swedbank Pay environment.
+* You need to redirect the payer's Consumer to that specified URL so that the payer can enter the payment details in a secure Swedbank Pay environment.
-* Swedbank Pay will redirect the payer's browser to - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+* Swedbank Pay will redirect the payer's Consumer to - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.